swwilley18/PowerShell-Scripts/README.md

 - This script modifies registry settings and uses netsh to configure proxy settings.
 - This script can be run as a standalone script or as a function within other scripts.
 ### parameters:
-   -ProxyServerIP: The IP address of the proxy server.
+   - ProxyServerIP: The IP address of the proxy server.
-   -ProxyBypassList: A list of domains to bypass the proxy.
+   - ProxyBypassList: A list of domains to bypass the proxy.
 Example: "<local>;*.domain.com"

 ## Set-SuperUserLocalPass.ps1
 - Usage: Set-SuperUserLocalPass -AdminUsername "AdminUser" -pass "NewPassword" -server "ServerName"